 Maintenance of laptops is not provided by CA, except help will be given to connect laptops to the CA network.
 A replacement computer (Apple MacBook) can be loaned if a student has a computer breakdown.
 Families are also responsible for providing the appropriate software listed below.

 Hardware RequirementsHistorically Canadian Academy is primarily a Mac based school.
-While support for Windows computers is available, Windows users may need to be more independent and tech savvy in classrooms, as teachers are less experienced with the platform.
+Windows users may need to be more independent and tech savvy in classrooms, as teachers are less experienced with the platform.

-- MacBook Air, MacBook Pro or MacBook Pro Retina, from 2013 or later.
+- MacBook, MacBook Air or MacBook Pro from 2016 or later.

-- Windows laptop from 2013 or later.
-The laptop must have English language Windows 7 to Windows 10.
-Computer should have an integrated webcam and microphone.
+- Windows laptop from 2016 or later.
+The laptop must have English language Windows 10.

 If you are unsure if your own laptop is sufficient, email Murray Smith for further advice.